ground-creative/easy-mcp-google-auth-middleware/README.md

     )  # Save Sheets service to global state
 ```

-3. Create file app/config/app.py if it does not exists and add the the middleware:
+3. Create file app/config/app.py if it does not exists and add the middleware:

 ```
 MIDDLEWARE = {